History of catecholamine research: Dopamine

-In 1970, von Euler and Axelrod were two of three winners of the Nobel Prize in Physiology or Medicine, “for their discoveries concerning the humoral transmitters in the nerve terminals and the mechanism for their storage, release and inactivation”, and in 2000 Carlsson was one of three winners who got the prize “for their discoveries concerning signal transduction in the nervous system”.
+In 1970, von Euler and Axelrod were two of three winners of the Nobel Prize in Physiology or Medicine, "for their discoveries concerning the humoral transmitters in the nerve terminals and the mechanism for their storage, release and inactivation", and in 2000 Carlsson was one of three winners who got the prize "for their discoveries concerning signal transduction in the nervous system".

 Membrane passage

 Membranes play a twofold role for catecholamines: catecholamines must pass through membranes and deliver their chemical message at membrane receptors.

 Catecholamines are synthesized inside cells and sequestered in intracellular vesicles.
 This was first shown by Blaschko and Arnold Welch (1908–2003) in Oxford and by Hillarp and his group in Lund for the adrenal medulla and later for sympathetic nerves and the brain.
 In addition the vesicles contained adenosine triphosphate (ATP), with a molar noradrenaline:ATP ratio in sympathetic nerve vesicles of 5.2:1 as determined by Hans-Joachim Schümann (1919–1998) and Horst Grobecker (born 1934) in Peter Holtz′ group at the Goethe University Frankfurt.
 Blaschko and Welch wondered how the catecholamines got out when nervous impulses reached the cells.
 Exocytosis was not among the possibilities they considered.
-It required the analogy of the ″quantal″ release of acetylcholine at the neuromuscular junction shown by Bernard Katz, third winner of the 1970 Nobel Prize in Physiology or Medicine; the demonstration of the co-release with catecholamines of other vesicle constituents such as ATP and dopamine β-hydroxylase; and the unquestionable electron microscopic images of vesicles fusing with the cell membrane – to establish exocytosis.
+It required the analogy of the "quantal" release of acetylcholine at the neuromuscular junction shown by Bernard Katz, third winner of the 1970 Nobel Prize in Physiology or Medicin'; the demonstration of the co-release with catecholamines of other vesicle constituents such as ATP and dopamine β-hydroxylase; and the unquestionable electron microscopic images of vesicles fusing with the cell membrane—to establish exocytosis.